sveltejs/svelte/.changeset/curly-balloons-relate.md

 'svelte': patch
 ---

-fix: correctly look for sibling elements inside blocks and components
+fix: correctly look for sibling elements inside blocks and components when pruning CSS